 - 1. Select Microsoft Dynamics GP > Tools > SmartList Builder > SmartList Builder. - 2.
 Use the lookup button to select the SmartList ID of the object you would like to duplicate.
 The Equipment Management SmartList Builder objects that you imported are identified with S EMS { }. - 3.
 Select Options > Duplicate.... - 4.
 Select SmartList as the New List Type.
-You can also duplicate the template into Excel Report Builder; see Creating a SmartList Object Excel Report10 for details. - 5.
-Enter a New List ID and New List Name, and select Duplicate.
+You can also duplicate the template into Excel Report Builder; see Creating a SmartList Object Excel Report7 for details. - 5.
+Enter a New List ID and New List Name, and select Duplicate. - 6.
+The new SmartList opens and can be edited in the SmartList Builder window.
+We recommend modifying this copy, as any changes that you make to the original template will be lost if you need to re-import SmartList Builder objects.